 She holds a Master of Public Administration degree from Northern Illinois University and a Bachelor of Science degree in Accounting and Finance from Oklahoma State University.
 Christy has been a member of the Illinois Government Finance Officers Association (IGFOA) and the national Government Finance Officers Association (GFOA) since 1997.
 From 2004-2006, Christy filled a vacancy on the IMET Board that was created by the resignation of former IMET Chair Grace Turi of Western Springs.
 Beginning in 2008, Christy rejoined the IMET Board as an elected trustee-at-large and currently serves as its Chairman.

 Brian Murphy represents the Will County Governmental League.
 He was Village Administrator for the Village of Plainfield, having served in the position since 2009.
 He has over 20 years of experience in public administration.
 Prior to his position in Plainfield, Brian served as the Assistant City Manager in Troy, MI; the Village Manager in Beverly Hills, MI; and the City Manager in Belding, MI.
-Brian holds Master in Public Administration degree from the University of Michigan.
+Brian holds a Master in Public Administration degree from the University of Michigan.

 Brian has been actively involved in the International City/County Managers Association (ICMA) since 1993 and has served in numerous capacities over that time, including serving on the Government Affairs and Policy Committee from 2006-2008, presenting at the 2004 and 2008 conferences, moderating at the 2005 and 2011 conferences, and currently serving on the Advisory Board on Graduate Education.
 In 2007, he was honored to receive the Excellence in Local Government Award from the Michigan Local Government Management Association, and in 2018, he was honored by the Illinois City/County Managers Association (ILCMA) with its Special Service Award.
 Brian is also an active member of ILCMA and the International Council of Shopping Centers.